-This report covers the drinking water quality for Haring Charter Township for the 2019 calendar year.
-This information is a snapshot of the quality of the water that we provided to you in 2019.
+This report covers the drinking water quality for Haring Charter Township for the 2020 calendar year.
+This information is a snapshot of the quality of the water that we provided to you in 2020.
 Included are details about where your water comes from, what it contains, and how it compares to United States Environmental Protection Agency (U.S. EPA) and state standards.

-Your water comes from 2 groundwater wells, each over 260 feet deep.
+Your water comes from two groundwater wells, each over 260 feet deep.
 The State performed an assessment of our source water to determine the susceptibility or the relative potential of contamination.
 The susceptibility rating is on a seven-tiered scale from "very-low" to "very-high" based on geologic sensitivity, well construction, water chemistry and contamination sources.
-Our source water has a moderate susceptibility to the potential of contamination.
-A copy of this assessment report is available at the Haring Charter Township Hall located at 515 Bell Ave.
-Cadillac, MI 49601.
+The susceptibility of our source water to potential contamination is moderate.

 There are no significant sources of contamination include in our water supply.
-We are making efforts to protect our sources by sampling wells 5 days per week, ensuring fresh water throughout the water system with the use of flow regulators on 10 fire hydrants, and sampling distribution points throughout the water systems every week.
+We are making efforts to protect our sources by sampling wells five days per week, ensuring fresh water is distributed throughout the water system with the use of flow regulators on 10 fire hydrants, and sampling distribution points throughout the water system weekly.

-If you would like to know more about the report, please contact Bob Polanic by phone at or (231)577-8793 or by email at bpolanic@iaiwater.com.
+If you would like to know more about this report, please contact: Bob Polanic by phone at (231)577-8793 or by email at bpolanic@iaiwater.com.